the-company-tcus/docs/docs/_usage/api.md

     <td><code>patterns</code></td>
     <td><code>string[] | RegExp[]</code></td>
     <td>Optional</td>
-    <td>Patterns to match the URL, can be a string or a regular expression.
+    <td>Patterns to match the URL can be a string or a regular expression.
 These patterns will be used to create a new <code>RegExp</code> object.</td>
   </tr>
   <tr>
     <td><code>iframeAttrs</code></td>